projg2/nattka/README.rst

 - ``resolve`` command that takes care of unCC-ing arches from bugs, and closing them if appropriate.

+- Automatic CC-ing of the correct arch teams via ``CC-ARCHES`` keyword.

+- Support for ALLARCHES stabilizations.

 Filing keywording/stabilization bugs
 ====================================